BushelScript/help/website/docs/ref/specifiers.md

 ## Evaluation

-_Evaluating_ a specifier follows its chain of relational queries to arrive at a value or storage location.
+_Evaluating_ a specifier follows its query chain to arrive at a value (or storage location for `set`).

 ### Implicit evaluation